Dowell-Lab/srworkshop/projectA/day07/gata1/00_alternative.md

 > **`~` and `$USER` do not expand in `#SBATCH` lines.** SLURM's parser reads those lines, not bash, so it has no idea what they mean.
 Use `~` and `$USER` freely at the command prompt, but write **full, literal, absolute paths** in the directives.

+> **Where did 8 CPUs and 25 GB come from?** They are not arbitrary — they were measured, and the obvious guess turns out to be dangerously wrong.
+Use them for now; the reasoning is in the **appendix**, once your job is submitted and you have moved on.

 ### 3b.
 Load Cell Ranger

 ```bash